-This rosemary white bean dip is perfect for picnics, parties, school lunches and quick snacks.
-It has a rich flavour that balances the creamy white beans and olive oil emulsion with tangy fermentation.
+Garlic and rosemary white bean dip is perfect for picnics, parties, school lunches and quick snacks.
+It has a rich flavour that balances the creamy white beans and olive oil emulsion with the tang of fermentation.

 Bean dips are a delicious and protein-packed snack that is simple to make.
 Like hummus, this white bean dip can be served in a number of different ways:

 - A dip for pita, corn chips and vegetables

 - As part of a cheese and pate board.

 - It’s delicious spread on toast or crackers.

 - Sandwich spread with sliced tomatoes, sprouts and lettuce.

 - Dolloped in the middle of a bowl of minestrone soup.

 This recipe is delicious whether you ferment it or not.
 However, fermentation adds a tangy flavour dimension, so if you skip the fermentation then replace the starter culture with 2 tbsp of lemon juice or cider vinegar.